rust-stuco/lectures/week2/ownership_p1.md

 ---

-What happens if we try to use `s1` after it is in invalid?
+What happens if we try to use `s1` after it is invalid?

 ```rust
 let s1 = String::from("hello");